DaveParillo/cisc187-assignments/lab05-functions/README.md

 - Valid `period` values are `a` and `p`

-If an invalid parameter is detected, set the error bits and continue to populate the time struct with the invalid data anyweays.
+If an invalid parameter is detected, set the error bits and continue to populate the time struct with the invalid data.

 ### 4. Function display
 Create a function with the following signature: